Unstructured-IO/unstructured/unstructured/ingest/README.md

   - [ ] Add the decorator `unstructured.utils.requires_dependencies` on top of each class instance or function that uses those connector-specific dependencies e.g. for `GitHubConnector` should look like `@requires_dependencies(dependencies=["github"], extras="github")`
   - [ ] Run `make tidy` and `make check` to ensure linting checks pass.
 - [ ] Update ingest documentation [here](https://github.com/Unstructured-IO/unstructured/tree/eb8ce8913729826b62fd4e1224f70d67c5289b9d/docs/source)
+- For team members that are developing in the original repository:
-- [ ] If there are secret variables obtained for the connector tests, make sure to:
+  - If there are secret variables created for the connector tests, make sure to:
-  - [ ] contact Unstructured team for them to add the secrets into Github
+    - [ ] add the secrets into Github (contact someone with access)
     - [ ] include the secret variables in [`ci.yml`](https://github.com/Unstructured-IO/unstructured/blob/eb8ce8913729826b62fd4e1224f70d67c5289b9d/.github/workflows/ci.yml) and [`ingest-test-fixtures-update-pr.yml`](https://github.com/Unstructured-IO/unstructured/blob/eb8ce8913729826b62fd4e1224f70d67c5289b9d/.github/workflows/ingest-test-fixtures-update-pr.yml)
     - [ ] add a make install line in the workflow configurations to be able to provide the workflow machine with the required dependencies on the connector while testing
     - [ ] Whenever necessary, use the [ingest update test fixtures](https://github.com/Unstructured-IO/unstructured/actions/workflows/ingest-test-fixtures-update-pr.yml) workflow to update the test fixtures.
 - [ ] Honors the conventions of `BaseConnectorConfig` defined in [unstructured/ingest/interfaces.py](unstructured/ingest/interfaces.py) which is passed through [the CLI](unstructured/ingest/main.py):
   - [ ] If running with an `.output_dir` where structured outputs already exists for a given file, the file content is not re-downloaded from the data source nor is it reprocessed.
 This is made possible by implementing the call to `MyIngestDoc.has_output()` which is invoked in [MainProcess._filter_docs_with_outputs](ingest-prep-for-many/unstructured/ingest/main.py).
   - [ ] Unless `.reprocess` is `True`, then documents are always reprocessed.